-The following summarizes hydrologic monitoring activities during First Quarter 2021, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during First Quarter 2023, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 5.84 billion gallons of groundwater (17,918 acre-feet) have been pumped from the Hay Ranch North and South production wells through March 17, 2021, in compliance with Inyo County Water Department's (ICWD) Hay Ranch CUP.
-Totalizers indicate approximately 20,000 gallons of groundwater (less than 0.1 AF) were pumped from the Hay Ranch wells from December 9, 2020 to March 17, 2021. - During First Quarter 2021, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on First Quarter 2021 groundwater monitoring data and using the updated Maximum Allowable Pumping amounts and Trigger Levels (effective June 1, 2017), the water level measured at the Lego Well (RV-140) and Cinder Road (RV-150) were measured in exceedance of their Trigger Levels in January, February and March 2021.
-There were no other Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the First Quarter 2021.
-No action is required, other than notification, unless two triggers are exceeded by 0.25 feet or more. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
+A total of approximately 18,112 acre-feet have been pumped from the Hay Ranch North and South production wells through January 19, 2023, in compliance with the Inyo County Water Departments (ICWD) Hay Ranch CUP.
+Totalizers indicate approximately 4,500 gallons of groundwater were pumped from the Hay Ranch wells from December 15, 2022 to January 19, 2023.
+The totalizers were not operational in February and March 2023. - During First Quarter 2023, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on First Quarter 2023 groundwater monitoring data and using the Maximum Allowable Pumping amounts and Trigger Levels, there were no Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the First Quarter 2023. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
 These samples were analyzed for Total Dissolved Solids (TDS).
 None of these samples exceeded "Threshold Requiring Action" levels.
-No sample was collected from the Hay Ranch South Well as it was not operating during the monitoring event. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
-Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - On November 27, 2018, ICWD granted COC an extension to pump the remaining 1,936 AF (permitted volume remaining from the current and previous pumping periods) from November 14, 2018 until May 31, 2021.
-Other conditions of the CUP remain unchanged, including a maximum annual pumping rate of 1,611 AFY.
+No sample was collected from the Hay Ranch South Well as it is no longer accessible for sample collection. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
+Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - In March 2023, due to high amounts of precipitation many roads had access issues due to flooding.
+During the March 23, 2023 monitoring event water was observed being released from Haiwee reservoir, with surface flow observed in the north part of Rose Valley.